Arts University Plymouth: Students' Union

 Arts University Plymouth Students' Union, usually abbreviated "AUP:SU" is based at the Tavistock Place campus.
 It was established in 1998.
 Each year, students elect a paid Student Union President who will represent them for the following year, along with a team of voluntary Student Union Executive Committee positions.
 The Union offers a range of services (such as the Student Union Food Bank) and a number of events throughout the year, including Freshers.

-The current Student Union President is Fraizer James, elected for 2022/23 after being a Student Ambassador for the University.

 In 2021, Arts University Plymouth Students’ Union (AUP:SU) won Best Campaign Supporting Student Wellbeing at the 2021 Think Student Awards, beating leading international universities to be selected as the winner by the Student Pulse panel of 40,000 students.